Rafael-Remigio/IES_102435/lab2/README.md

 4. We can generate war files with maven
 5. We can deploy the war in the server in the Application Manager
 6. Every time we change we need to redeploy the new War file

+### Building our first servlet

+MyFirstServlet extends HttpServlet.
+This is mandatory because all servlets must be either a generic servlet that extends javax.servlet.GenericServlet or an HTTP servlet that extends javax.servlet.http.HttpServlet.
+Overriding doGet() and doPost() methods.
+These methods are defined in HttpServlet class.
+Whenever a GET or POST request come, it is mapped to it’s respective method e.g. if you send a HTTP GET request to this servlet, then doGet() method is called.
+There are some other useful methods as well which you can override to control the application in runtime e.g. getServletInfo().

+## 2.2 Embedded Jetty Server